 The District is a participant in the Northwest Ohio Area Computer Services Cooperative (NOACSC), which is a computer consortium.
 NOACSC is an association of public school districts within the boundaries of Allen, Hancock, Mercer, Paulding, Putnam, and Van Wert Counties, and the Cities of St. Marys and Wapakoneta.
 The organization was formed for the purpose of applying modern technology with the aid of computers and other electronic equipment to administrative and instructional functions among member school districts.
 The governing board of NOACSC consists of two representatives from each county elected by majority vote of all charter member school districts within each county.
-Financial information can be obtained from Ray Burden, who serves as director, 645 South Main Street, Lima, Ohio 45804.
+Financial information can be obtained from the Northwest Ohio Area Computer Services Cooperative, 645 South Main Street, Lima, Ohio 45804.